 I first considered a career with Enterprise Rent-A-Car during my final year of university, when I was encouraged to apply for a ‘Female Entrepreneur of the Year’ prize, which the company was sponsoring.

 Whilst preparing for the interview I began to research Enterprise.
-I learnt that everyone within the company starts as a Management Trainee (the current CEO Pam Nicholson included).
+I learnt that everyone within the company starts as a Management Trainee.
 Internal promotion is an inherent part of Enterprise.
-As a result there is room for growth and exciting career progression if you are prepared to work hard.
-The company’s values and performance, including its dedication to Women in Leadership, a commitment to environmental sustainability and its global market position ($18 billion annual turnover) really interested me.
-What had begun as research for an interview led me to seriously consider ERAC as the company where I would like to begin my career.
+As a result, there is room for growth and exciting career progression if you are prepared to work hard.
+The company’s values and performance, including its dedication to Women in Leadership, a commitment to environmental sustainability and its global market position ($24 billion annual turnover) really interested me.
+What had begun as research for an interview led me to seriously consider Enterprise as the company where I would like to begin my career.

 There are many similarities but also some differences between the roles in Canada and the UK.
-The focus on exceptional customer service, growth of fleet, profit and employee well-being is consistent, whereas car insurance options, the lack of retail truck rental and the amount of tea drunk in branches in the UK takes some getting used to!
+The focus on exceptional customer service, growth of fleet, profit and employee well-being is consistent, whereas car insurance options, the lack of retail truck rental and the amount of tea drunk in branches in the UK take some getting used to!
 Starting my career in North America with Enterprise and transitioning to the UK has been an invaluable experience.
-For me it has exemplified how a leading global company has gone out of its way to support its staff at a personal level.
-I am excited to see where my career will go with ERAC.
-There are graduate management trainee opportunities available throughout the UK with Enterprise so why not start your career journey with us today.
+For me, it has exemplified how a leading global company has gone out of its way to support its staff at a personal level.
+I am excited to see where my career will go with Enterprise.
+There are graduate Management Trainee opportunities available throughout the UK with Enterprise so why not start your career journey with us today.